azizdeghais/GDBS-I/README.md

 # Grundlagen von Datenbanksystemen - Projekt
 ## 1. Introduction
 This repository contains the project documentation for the course Fundamentals of Database Systems.
-The goal of this project is to practically apply core database concepts and to develop a functional solution that demonstrates the use of different database technologies.
+The goal of this project is to practically apply core database concepts and to develop a functional solution that demonstrates the use of a SQL Database.

 ## 2. Technologies & Tools:
 Programming language(s): Typescript/Javascript